 Being a caregiver often involves providing round-the-clock care, managing medical appointments, administering medications, assisting with daily activities, and ensuring the safety and well-being of their loved ones.
 This can be physically demanding and emotionally draining, leaving caregivers with little time and energy for themselves.

-Moreover, caregivers may also experience feelings of guilt, , and isolation as they navigate through the complexities of their role.
+Moreover, caregivers may also experience feelings of guilt, stress, and isolation as they navigate through the complexities of their role.
 They may have to make difficult decisions, cope with their loved one’s changing needs, and juggle multiple responsibilities.

 Recognizing the unique challenges faced by caregivers and acknowledging the impact it has on their lives is the first step in providing meaningful support and understanding.
 By showing empathy and compassion, we can help alleviate their burden and create a supportive environment.